Child Bicycle Accident Liability

 In bicycle accident cases involving either adult or child bicyclists, the driver's liability most often depends on whether he or she was negligent, and whether that negligence caused the accident.
 Whether the cyclist was a child or an adult, the driver must exercise reasonable care in the given circumstances.
 When children are present, the amount of care and precaution which is reasonable increases.
 For example, drivers should expect that particularly young children might suddenly cross into the street or get scared if the driver approaches too fast.

 If a driver knows or reasonably should expect that children may be present, the driver must show increased care (sometimes called "unusual care").
 If a driver sees children, or drives through a place often frequented by children, the driver must pay closer attention and be prepared to stop or turn suddenly if need be.
 Drivers must be on increased lookout when driving in or around schools, parks, school bus stops, residential neighborhoods, trailer parks, and other places where children can be expected.

 This doesn't mean that drivers are presumed negligent any time they collide with a child on a bike.
 In cases where the driver showed all the precaution which can be expected, but still could not avoid the accident, the driver has satisfied the increased duty of care and shouldn't be found negligent.

 As in many types of injury cases, defendants in bicycle accident lawsuits often claim that the bicyclist's negligence (specifically, contributory or comparative negligence) caused or contributed to the accident.
 However, just as drivers are held to a higher standard when children are present, children on bicycles are often held to a lower standard.

-Between the "tender years" and early teenage years (often from four to fourteen), many states apply a presumption that the child is incapable of contributory negligence.
+Between the "tender years" and early teenage years (often from 4 to 14 years old), many states apply a presumption that the child is incapable of contributory negligence.
 A defendant can rebut this assumption, but must prove that under the circumstances in question, the child was capable of exercising care for his or her own safety.